What is Equality Impact Analysis and Why is it Important?

 In the UK, we are seeing more people prepared to challenge decisions made by Councils.
 For instance, in Bristol, a group of parents of children with special needs won a judicial review against the Council after challenging its decision to reduce Special Needs and Disabilities funding by £5m.
 They won the case partly because whilst the Council intended to do an equality analysis on the cuts, they were proposing to do it after the budget had been set.
 You can read more about this case here.

 If you are working in the public sector, the Brown Principles (2008) set out that: ‘decision makers must be made aware of their duty to have due regard to the identified need.’.
 This means that, policymakers must understand their duty under the Equality Act.
 They should see equality impact analysis as an integral part of decision making.
 Not as a chore and another bit of paper to complete.
 But a task requiring insight, imagination and a deep understanding of the way different communities use and benefit from services.

 At EW Group, we can work with you to both train your officials in best practice and to develop your equality analysis in specific areas of policy.
-Check out Equality Impact Assessment services, our Diversity Data short course and our bespoke diversity audit and analysis tools.
+Check out Equality Impact Assessment services, our Diversity Data open course and our bespoke diversity audit and analysis tools.